jpdesigns316/linux-config/README.md

 Setting time via NTP (Network Time Protocol (Source: Negus 204)

-Instead of using the /etc/ntp.conf` file to set to the time, and possibly create security risks ntpdate`.
-This would be a better command to use to set the time daily via ```cron```.
+Instead of using the '/etc/ntp.conf` file to set to the time, and possibly create security risks ntpdate.
+This would be a better command to use to set the time daily via `cron`.
 Use this command to set it with this command:

 ```
 sudo ntpudate pool.ntp.org